-If you answered yes to most of these questions, you may be a good candidate for nose tip surgery.
-In the sections below, we will delve further into this procedure so you can better understand its benefits.
+If you answered yes to most of these questions, you may be a good candidate for bulbous nose tip surgery.
+The following sections will delve deeper into this delicate procedure so you can better understand its benefits.

-- Outpatient procedure — Most patients are surprised by how quickly a bulbous nose job can be completed, which typically takes no more than two hours.
-Even better, it’s an outpatient procedure so there’s no need for long confinement.
+- Swift outpatient procedure — Most patients are surprised to discover that a bulbous nose job can be completed within two hours.
+Even better is that it’s an outpatient procedure, removing the need for long confinement.
 Most people can get back to normal day-to-day life in around one week.

-- Subtle transformation — The goal of nose tip rhinoplasty is not to overhaul one’s nose but to enhance what’s already there.
-After undergoing the procedure, there will be a subtle but positive change to your look — one that gets you compliments, not questions.
+- Subtle transformation — Instead of giving you an overhaul, bulbous nose tip rhinoplasty enhances what’s already there.
+After undergoing the procedure, there will be a subtle but positive change to your look — one that gets you compliments, not awkward questions.

-- Suture reshaping — In this method, sutures are used to bring the domal segments of the lower lateral cartilage, thereby narrowing the tip of the nose.
-The sutures will eventually be absorbed by the body as if they were never there.
+- Suture reshaping — Suturing is used to bring the domal segments of the lower lateral cartilage, narrowing the tip of the nose.
+As time goes by, the sutures will eventually be absorbed by the body as if they were never there.

 - Cephalic trimming — The lower alar cartilages are horse-shoe shaped cartilages that determine the position and shape of the nose’s tip.
-If it is especially prominent, it can contribute to a wider and more bulbous shape.
-A cephalic trim involves removing part of the lower alar cartilages to create a narrower nasal tip.
+If it is especially prominent, it can cause your nose to have a wider and more bulbous shape.
+A cephalic trim involves removing part of the lower alar cartilages to create a narrow nasal tip.

 - Cartilage grafting — A patient’s own cartilage can be culled from one area and grafted onto another to reshape the nose.
-By placing the grafted cartilage in strategic locations, plastic surgeons can improve tip definition and create an aesthetically pleasing nose line.
+By placing the grafted cartilage in strategic locations, plastic surgeons like Dr. Dugar can improve tip definition and create an aesthetically pleasing nose line.

 - Open or closed rhinoplasty — About 99% of plastic surgeons employ what’s called open rhinoplasty, which involves making an external incision at the base of the nose.
 This technique gives surgeons easy access to the nose’s tissue envelope, but it leaves a permanent scar.
 In contrast, closed rhinoplasty uses internal incisions, thus leaving no visible scars and therefore more natural-looking results.

-- No prolonged sun exposure for 10 days — Strong sunlight can trigger inflammation of the skin, which in turn can hinder its ability to heal post-operation.
-As such, hold off on sunbathing and using tanning beds two weeks before getting your bulbous nose job.
-Limit sun exposure as much as you can and slather on an SPF 30 sunscreen if you can’t avoid heading out.
+- Avoid prolonged sun exposure for 10 days — Strong sunlight can inflame your skin and prolong the healing process.
+Two weeks before your scheduled bulbous nose job, avoid sun exposure and don’t use tanning beds.
+Slather on an SPF 30 sunscreen if you can’t avoid heading out.

-- No smoking and alcohol for four weeks — All surgeries involve some level of bleeding.
-Unfortunately, alcohol has a blood-thinning effect, which can interfere with your body’s ability to form wound-healing blood clots.
-Smoking, meanwhile, reduces blood flow which can further delay the closing of surgical wounds.
-It can also weaken your immune system, making you more susceptible to post-op infection.
+- Refrain from smoking and drinking alcohol for four weeks — All surgeries involve some level of bleeding.
+Unfortunately, alcohol can thin your blood.
+This can interfere with your body’s ability to form wound-healing blood clots.
+Meanwhile, smoking reduces blood flow which can further delay the closing of surgical wounds.
+This can also weaken your immune system, increasing your susceptibility to post-op infection.

-- No caffeine for two weeks — As a precaution, you should also stop drinking caffeinated beverages two weeks before your nose tip rhinoplasty.
-Caffeine is known to increase blood pressure and this can create complications for people with hypertension or heart problems.
-Swap out drinks like coffee, tea, energy drinks, and sodas with good, old-fashioned water.
+- Don’t drink caffeine for two weeks — You should also stop drinking caffeinated beverages two weeks before your bulbous nose tip rhinoplasty.
+Caffeine is known to increase blood pressure.
+This can be a problem if you suffer from hypertension and/or heart ailments.

-- No citrus juices for 24 hours before surgery — Fruit juices are highly acidic and thus can irritate your stomach.
-As such, we recommend not drinking citrus-based beverages before your surgery so you won’t have to worry about going under the knife with an upset tummy.
+- Don’t drink citrus juices for 24 hours before surgery — Fruit juices are highly acidic and can irritate your stomach.
+We recommend steering clear of citrus-based beverages before your surgery to avoid having an upset stomach while going under the knife.

-- No eating or drinking after midnight before your surgery — You must refrain from eating and drinking at least 12 hours before your nose tip surgery.
-Since you will be under general anesthesia, you will need to have an empty stomach.
+- Don’t eat or drink after midnight before your surgery — You must refrain from eating and drinking at least 12 hours before your bulbous nose job.
+General anesthesia works best when you have an empty stomach.

-While a nose job for a bulbous nose is minimally invasive, it is still surgery.
+While a bulbous nose job is minimally invasive, it is still a surgical operation.
 Hence, patients require ample post-op care to facilitate a fast and trouble-free recovery.
-Dr. Dugar provides the following tips:
+Below are some recovery tips from Dr. Dugar:

 - Stay in bed and keep your head elevated for the first 24 hours — Your body needs time to recover from your bulbous nose job, so spend the following day on bed rest.
 To prevent swelling and to minimize pain, always keep your head higher than your body.
 If you’re dealing with post-op pain, you are allowed to take only TYLENOL® in the recommended dosage.

 - Use an ice glove compress five times a day — After the surgery, blood vessels in your nasal region will dilate to ferry more blood into the incision sites, helping the wounds heal faster.
 Unfortunately, this may also result in swelling and discomfort.
-Dr. Dugar recommends using the provided ice glove compress up to five times a day to help control inflammation.
-Use the compress until the ice melts which is usually 10-20 minutes.
+Dr. Dugar recommends using the provided ice glove compress up to five times a day to control inflammation.

-- Eat a soft, light, and cool food — Traces of general anesthesia will still be in your system the following day and the aforementioned food can help minimize its side effects.
-Hard or tough food should also be avoided as excessive chewing can aggravate the nasal region.
-Stay away from hot or spicy food as well, as they can dilate blood vessels and potentially exacerbate swelling.
+- Eat soft, light, and cool food — Traces of general anesthesia will still be in your system the following day.
+To protect you from potential side effects, avoid eating hard or tough food.
+This will keep you from chewing excessively, an act that can aggravate the nasal region.
+Stay away from hot or spicy food as well as they can dilate blood vessels and exacerbate swelling.

-- Don’t blow your nose — Incisions heal faster if they are left undisturbed, which is why blowing your nose must be avoided.
-If there is blockage or drainage in your nose, you may gently sniff up, swallow or spit out any contents but do not blow your nose and try to clean the inside of your nose itself.
-It is very common for patients to sneeze after the procedure.
-If you do, make sure to sneeze with your mouth open to avoid any pressure on the site.
-It is normal to feel like you have a stuffy nose or congestion after the first couple of weeks of surgery.
+- Don’t blow your nose for about two weeks — Incisions heal faster if they are left undisturbed which is why blowing your nose must be avoided.
+If it feels like there is obstruction or drainage in your nose (which is normal for many patients), you may gently sniff up, swallow, or spit out any contents.
+Don’t blow your nose and try to clean the nasal cavity.
+If you must sneeze, do so with your mouth open to avoid any pressure on the incision sites.

-- Don’t brush your front teeth for the first day after surgery — The muscles of your upper lip and nose are closely connected, so brushing your front teeth will inevitably cause some discomfort.
-Brush only your lower teeth for the time being and gently gargle some mouthwash.
-You can return to normal brushing 48 hours after your procedure.
+- Don’t brush your front teeth on the first day after surgery — Brushing your front teeth may be uncomfortable.
+This is because the muscles of your upper lip and nose are closely connected.
+For the time being, only brush your lower teeth and gently gargle some mouthwash.
+You can return to normal brushing 48 hours after the procedure.

-- Don’t expose your nose to the sun for the next 6 weeks — Excessive sunlight may cause swelling, which can hamper recovery.
-No extreme activities for the first 6 weeks after your procedure.
+- Don’t expose your nose to the sun for the next six weeks — Excessive sunlight may cause swelling, which can hamper recovery.

-- No extreme activities for the first six weeks — Trauma to the nose can undo the benefits of rhinoplasty, which is why plastic surgeons temporarily advise against activities where the risk of injury is high (such as sports).
+- Avoid sports and extreme activities for the first three months after your procedure — Trauma to the nose can undo the benefits of rhinoplasty, which is why plastic surgeons temporarily advise against activities where the risk of injury is high.
 Workouts such as running, jumping, or jogging should also be avoided, along with those that involve bending your head forward.
-Give swimming a pass, too, as pool water might have bacteria that can trigger infection.
+Give swimming a pass, too, as pool water might contain bacteria that can trigger infections.

-- Don’t wear heavy glasses — Your nasal region will be very tender in the next few weeks and putting on heavy eyewear can make it even more so.
-Stick to thinner-framed glasses or switch to contact lenses for now to avoid discomfort.
+- Don’t wear heavy glasses for about six weeks — Your nasal region will be very tender in the next few weeks.
+Avoid heavy eyewear and, for the meantime, stick to thinner-framed glasses or switch to contact lenses to avoid discomfort.

-If you’d like further information about pre-op preparations and post-op care, you may download this comprehensive guide.
+If you’d like more information about pre-op preparations and post-op care, you may download this comprehensive guide.

-There’s no shortage of plastic surgeons in Beverly Hills, but Dr. Dugar is the only board-certified rhinoplasty surgeon who has spent his entire career mastering Scarless Nose™ Surgery.
-This is because he understands that a nose job for a bulbous nose is equal parts medicine and art form.
+There are many plastic surgeons in Beverly Hills, but Dr. Dugar is the only board-certified rhinoplasty surgeon who is a bonafide Scarless Nose™ Surgery expert.
+He understands that surgery on a bulbous nose tip is equal parts medicine and art form.

-He continued his training at the elite Facial Plastic Surgery program at The University of North Carolina, where he was recognized as “Best Plastic Surgery Intern of the Year.”
+Dr. Dugar continued his training at the elite Facial Plastic Surgery program at The University of North Carolina.
+There, he was recognized as “Best Plastic Surgery Intern of the Year.”
 After graduating and getting his board certification, he earned an Advanced Closed Rhinoplasty Fellowship with Dr. Kanodia, a world-renowned practitioner of Scarless Nose™ Surgery.

-For his artful surgical technique, he has attracted a roster of A-list clients, which includes celebrities, models, and athletes, among others.
-Dr. Dugar has also served as a contributor and advisor to The Huffington Post, Allure Magazine, Haute Living, Refinery 29, CBS’ The Doctors, E!
+His artful surgical technique has attracted Dr. Dugar a roster of A-list clients, including celebrities, models, and athletes.
+He has also served as a contributor and advisor to The Huffington Post, Allure Magazine, Haute Living, Refinery 29, CBS’ The Doctors, E!
 News, and Sirius XM Radio.